terrier-org/terrier-core/doc/quickstart_experiments.md

     ...
     Please enter your query: exit

-In responding to the query `compression`, Terrier found document 11196 was estimated to be most relevant, scoring 6.96.
-11196 was recorded from the DOCNO tag of the corresponding index.
+In responding to the query `compressed`, Terrier found document 11196 was estimated to be most relevant, scoring 6.96.
+11196 was recorded from the DOCNO tag of the corresponding document.

 ### Retrieval